liushuping/blog/posts/javascript-object-as-hashtable.md

 }
 ```

-So, a JavaScript object is a Hastable as it meets all features of a hastable.
+So, a JavaScript object is a hastable as it meets all features of a hastable.

 ## Why it is important knowing a JavaScript object is a hastable?
 It answers why there is no such a hastable or dictionary object in JavaScript.
 Because all object are hastables!

+It answers why setting a non-existing property of an object does not throw exception(or does not compile) like other programming languages?
+Because that is actually an action of inserting a new key-value pair (creating a new property).

 It answers why below code outputs `1 2 3` rather than `a b c`, because iterating over a hastable is iterating all the keys and keys for an array object are the array indexes.